Skincare Products : Sunscreen

 Sunscreen

-There are several types of sunscreen or SPF (Sun Protection Factor) products, such as creams, lotions, sprays, oils, and sticks, each suited to different needs and/or parts of the body.
+There are several different types of sunscreen or SPF (Sun Protection Factor) products, such as creams, lotions, sprays, oils, and sticks, each of which is suitable for different needs and/or parts of the body.

 Why it is fundamental

 Why do we insist so much on sun protection?
-Because the damage that UV rays can cause is numerous, irreversible, and often very serious: they are one of the main causes of wrinkles, cellular DNA damage, and skin cancer.
-So you will understand that protecting your skin (even in winter) brings countless benefits for your health.
+Because the damage that UV rays can cause is numerous, irreversible and often serious: they are one of the main causes of wrinkles, cellular DNA damage and Skin cancer.
+So you will understand that protecting your Skin (even in winter) brings countless benefits for your health.

-• Physical filters (also called inorganic or mineral filters): they act as a screen that reflects UV rays, preventing them from penetrating the skin.
-The most commonly used ones are titanium dioxide and zinc oxide.
+• Physical filters (either inorganic or mineral): they act as a screen that reflects UV rays, preventing them from penetrating the Skin.
+The most commonly used options are titanium dioxide and zinc oxide.

 How to apply it

-To get the maximum benefit from sunscreen, it is important to apply it correctly to clean, dry skin and reapply it every two hours or after sweating or getting wet.
+To get the maximum benefit from sunscreen, it’s important to apply it correctly to clean, dry Skin and reapply every two hours or after sweating or getting wet.

-What are the essential things you need to remember:
+Here are the key things you need to remember:

-• Apply it even in winter if you expose yourself to the sun;
+• Apply it even in winter if you’re exposed to the sun;

-• Apply it even when it is cloudy but you are outdoors: UV rays reach your skin even through clouds;
+• Apply it even when it’s cloudy but you’re outdoors: UV rays reach your Skin even through clouds;

-• Apply it even if you are under an umbrella: if clouds cannot block UV rays, let alone an umbrella;
+• Apply it even if you’re under an umbrella: if clouds can’t block UV rays, an umbrella certainly won’t either;

-• Reapply it multiple times throughout the day: it's difficult (especially when wearing makeup) but it is necessary;
+• Reapply it multiple times throughout the day: it’s difficult (especially when wearing makeup) but it’s necessary;

-• Do not use it if it has passed the PAO (Period After Opening, the number of months after opening indicated on the packaging after which the product should no longer be used as its properties may be altered);
+• Do not use it if it has passed the PAO (Period After Opening, the number of months after opening listed on the packaging after which the product should no longer be used, as its properties may have been compromised);

 • Check that it also protects against UVA rays.